bsc-pm/nanos6/README.md

 To run the experimental fast converter, add the option `--fast`.

-### Generating a graphical representation of the dependency graph

-To generate the graph, run the application with the `version.instrument` config set to `graph`.

-By default, the graph nodes include the full path of the source code.
-To remove the directories, set the `instrument.graph.shorten_filenames` config to `true`.

-The resulting file is a PDF that contains several pages.
-Each page represents the graph at a given point in time.
-Setting the `instrument.graph.show_dead_dependencies` config to `true` forces future and previous dependencies to be shown with different graphical attributes.

-The `instrument.graph.display` config, if set to `true`, will make the resulting PDF to be opened automatically.
-The default viewer is `xdg-open`, but it can be overridden through the `instrument.graph.display_command` config.

-For best results, we suggest to display the PDF with "single page" view, showing a full page and to advance page by page.

 ### Verbose logging

 To enable verbose logging, run the application with the `version.instrument` config set to `verbose`.